What are healthy carbohydrates for a diabetic?

 Here's a simple video that shows how the carbohydrates we eat triggers insulin.

-The affect of carbohydrate intake occurs whether we have diabetes or not.
+The affect of carbohydrate intake on blood glucose occurs whether we have diabetes or not.
 Carbohydrates are carbohydrates.
 This is the natural physiological response of the body.
 But, as a diabetic, your ability to deal with the carbs is impaired.

 So how can you lower and control this high blood glucose?